 Failure to complete and return the necessary documents or payments will inevitably cause you and others delay at Check-in.

 Please see our useful check list of other things you may wish to bring with you.
 Checklist.

 Ensure your contact details are up to date.
 If you have changed your email address, please update your account details through the Mansion Student APP.
 You will need to complete your ‘Check-in Registration Form’ within the first week which we will be sending to you by email once you have moved into your home.

 Can I move rooms?

 Should you wish to move rooms you must contact the Hospitality Team.
 They will, wherever possible try and accommodate your requirements.
-If you have signed your tenancy agreement, a charge of £75.00 will apply and must be paid prior to moving rooms.
+If you have signed your tenancy agreement, a £50.00 variation of tenancy payment will apply and must be paid prior to moving rooms.
 Please bear in mind that not all requests can be granted.